ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         Potentially, an app may be authorized with multiple providers; hence, it may be beneficial to allow the caller of the authorization method to handle the authorization response (differently for different OPs) via the completion handler.

         Handling authorization and token requests separately could be needed in certain scenarios, if any custom processing or interaction is required between the two events.
-In these cases, the authorization code flow could be interrupted by utilizing AppAuth `OIDAuthorizationService` methods.
+In these cases, the authorization code flow could be interrupted by utilizing AppAuth's `OIDAuthorizationService` methods.
 To illustrate, if `OIDAuthorizationService` was used in the authorization method that we added to the main class, the code could look like this:

         ```swift
         /**